 They came to me in 1985 and said to me "Ah Bill,

 least some of you out there were saying, "Oh, come on,

 Study of Central Mechanisms in Sexual Dysfuntion on "Male Sexual

-the foreskin only in a picture of an ancient Greek herm.
+existence of the foreskin only in a picture of an ancient Greek

-using an illustration attributed to "Getty".
+survivors, using an illustration attributed to "Getty".
 A search

 of Getty Images on "male genitourinary" finds several others

 The glans appears